DragonPlayerX/ScreenshotManager/README.md

 - Rotating an image will delete the Metadata
 - Automatic image loading is **not** compatible with LagFreeScreenshots
 - Guilded webhooks will work with next release
+- Only one Discord Timestamp will work currently

 *Will be fixed soon*